 Additionally, doctoral students who are conducting research off campus or who are hired as interns for professional development purposes are required to report these activities to the Kellogg School of Management.
-Before a student engages in research off campus or accepts an internship, approval must be granted by the student’s PhD coordinator and dissertation advisor.
-Also, a description of the research project or the terms of the internship must be provided, along with the timeframe the student will be away from campus.
-If an internship is paid, an adjustment to the student’s financial aid package may be made in consultation with the Senior Associate Dean for Faculty and Research.
+Before a student engages in research off campus or accepts an internship, approval must be granted by the student’s DGS and dissertation advisor.
+Also, a description of the research project or the terms of the internship must be provided, along with the time frame the student will be away from campus.
+If an internship is paid, an adjustment to the student’s financial aid package may be made in consultation with the faculty director of the PhD Program.

 Students traveling internationally should refer to Northwestern University's policy on international travel and to information on international travel safety and security.
 International students should consult with Northwestern's International Office if they have questions about traveling outside of the United States.

 Annual Student Review

 At the end of each academic year, each doctoral student submits an activity report that summarizes activities for the year: coursework completed, status of research projects, teaching or research assistance provided, research presentations, professional development and any other field-specific requirements that the student has met.
-After reviewing the activity report and consulting with the program’s faculty, the student will receive an academic progress report from their academic adviser or PhD coordinator.
+After reviewing the activity report and consulting with the program’s faculty, the student will receive an academic progress report from their academic adviser or DGS.
 The report provides feedback on the student’s progress to date as well as suggestions for meeting the next set of requirements or milestones for the coming year — advanced coursework, candidacy, dissertation research and the academic job market.

 Teaching Assistance/Research Assistance